How To Grow Ornamental Grass

 Staking: Ornamental grasses grown in full sun without too much nitrogen fertilizer should be sturdy enough to stand tall on their own.
 However, those taller grasses with large flower heads grown in part shade may have weaker stems and are more likely to flop over in the wind.
 Also, grasses grown with too much nitrogen fertilizer will stimulate tall, weak stems.
-Tie these tall grasses to stakes in summer to support them when they have large flower heads in fall.
+If you find that your grass is flopping, you can tie tall grasses to stakes in summer to support them.

 Fertilizing: Other than mixing in some compost when planting, and adding an annual 1 to 2 inch thick layer of compost each spring, ornamental grasses don't require extra fertilizer.
 If you're growing ornamental grasses on very poor soil, consider adding a small amount of an organic 5-5-5 fertilizer in spring.

 Trimming & Pruning: The beauty of ornamental grasses is their fall flower heads that will last into spring.
 Leave the flower heads in winter to enjoy or cut a few to bring indoors and add to your flower arrangements.
 Use a hedge trimmer or hand pruners to cut back your grasses.

 The timing of cutting back your grasses depends on if they are cool or warm-season grasses.

 - Cool-season grasses such as fescue, feather grass, and northern sea oats, should be cut back in early spring, just as new growth starts.
 Cut back the plant so about 1/3rd of the old growth remains.